The Recovery Landscape in Rhode Island: Treatment, Services, and Statistics

 Rhode Island is known for its picturesque coastal regions and colonial villages, which reflect the state’s heritage as one of the original 13 colonies.
 A burgeoning drug issue, on the other hand, inhibits numerous Rhode Islanders from having excellent health and full life.
 Addiction to drugs and alcohol has a devastating effect on a person’s health, relationships, and life.
 The longer a person lives like this, the more harm they do to their physical, mental, and social health.

 High rates of drug use are driving families apart in this New England state, but there is hope.
-Treatment for addiction can assist a person in regaining control over their life.
+Addiction treatment can assist a person in regaining control over their life.
 Residents of Rhode Island can choose from a variety of treatment alternatives, including detoxification and inpatient drug rehab.

 Statistics on Substance Abuse in Rhode Island